VT-Collab/Reward-Learning-with-Intractable-Normalizers/README.md

 - Implementation of a basic environment showcasing all normalizers mentioned in the paper for test and comparison of normalizer performance under different sampling conditions.
 - Implementation of a Panda Robot environment showcasing all normalizers mentioned in the paper for test and comparison of normalizer performance under different sampling conditions in a comparable setting to User Study Setting.
-- Implementation of wider implementation used within the real-world user study for the Franka Panda robot.
+- Showcase of the wider implementation used within the real-world user study for the Franka Panda robot.

 ## Requirements
 Requirements are listed in requirements.txt: